Vectara self-querying

-1. A way to extract text from document files and chunk them into sentences.
+- A way to extract text from files (PDF, PPT, DOCX, etc)

-3. A query service that automatically encodes the query into embedding, and retrieves the most relevant text segments (including support for Hybrid Search and MMR)
+- A query service that automatically encodes the query into embedding, and retrieves the most relevant text segments, including support for Hybrid Search as well as multiple reranking options such as the multi-lingual relevance reranker, MMR, UDF reranker.

-4. An option to create generative summary, based on the retrieved documents, including citations.
+- An LLM to for creating a generative summary, based on the retrieved documents (context), including citations.

 Setup

-3. Next you'll need to create API keys to access the corpus.
-Click on the "Authorization" tab in the corpus view and then the "Create API Key" button.
-Give your key a name, and choose whether you want query only or query+index for your key.
+- Next you'll need to create API keys to access the corpus.
+Click on the "Access Control" tab in the corpus view and then the "Create API Key" button.
+Give your key a name, and choose whether you want query-only or query+index for your key.
 Click "Create" and you now have an active API key.
 Keep this key confidential.

 import os